-Top 20 Python Web Frameworks to Use in 2019
+Top 20 Python Web Frameworks to Use

 Python is a high-level, interpreted and dynamically-typed language that implements OOP (Object-oriented Programming Language) basic concepts.